 Here are some potty training tips when your kid won't go:

 - For boys, place a wadded up piece of toilet paper in the toilet and see if he can hit the target with his stream.

-- Visit the potty after each snack or drink and at bedtime.
+- Visit the potty after each snack or drink, when they wake up in the morning and after naps, and at bedtime.

 - Let your child go naked outdoors if possible to experience the sensation that comes when they pee.